RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 3, mistake 0, hint 0
+Total: 3, clean 3, mistake 0, hint 0

 clean: 1.0	, mistake: 0.13, 	 hint: 0.12
 	The internet, as we know it, has its roots in the 1960s with the creation of ARPANET, a network developed by the United States Department of Defense.